bevacqua/node-pemcrypt/README.md

 # #pemcrypt.generateKey

 Generates a `.pem` file the first time around.
-You can save it wherever you won't, but **don't ever commit it to source control**.
+You can save it wherever you want, but **don't ever commit it to source control**.

 ```js
 pemcrypt.generateKey(pemfile);